LADY BETTENCOURT (Bettencourt Series, Book 2)

-One of the lions is by my side as I walk the rest of the runway and wave at the crowd that is on its feet.
+One of the lions is by my side as I walk the rest of the runway and wave at the crowd who is on its feet.
 For some reason, I’m not afraid of the lion.

 The daydream feels so real: I can actually hear the crowd applauding and see everyone standing up.
 I’m about to take a final bow when I’m brought back to reality.

 And there is a crowd applauding and standing up, except it’s for the film and actors, not me.

 I missed the whole movie!

 How could that have happened?
 Unless, I actually fell asleep.

 I'm contemplating this when a spotlight comes on, and everyone turns in its direction.
 It’s focused on Rachel McAdams and the cast of the film.
 She’s several rows ahead of me, waving at the audience.

 She was there, wearing my dress, the entire time.